 But have you ever wondered exactly what it is, and why it’s quickly becoming the hottest thing since plant based diets?
+What is CBD?

-CBD.
+What is CBD?
 The three hottest letters in the alphabet right now.

 Walk into a coffee shop and for $5 you can get a shot of CBD with your latte.